 Prior to 2017, the Antitrust Division allowed companies to make use of an 'anonymous marker', which allowed counsel to obtain a short-term marker and preserve the client's place in line without revealing the client's identity.
 An anonymous marker could be obtained if counsel disclosed the other required information but needed additional time to verify certain information before revealing the client's name to the Antitrust Division.
-However, the Division's updated Frequently Asked Questions from January 2017 make clear that an anonymous marker is available only 'in limited circumstances'; in such cases, the anonymous marker may last for only two to three days before counsel must report the client's identity to the Division.91
+However, the Division's Frequently Asked Questions, as updated in January 2017, make it clear that an